heptarch/heptarch.github.io/drafts/demon.md

 Office used the network in a desultory fashion for a few years, the pneumatic network was officially discontinued in 1874.

-But the London Pneumatic Despatch Company was not confined to pneumatic means of transmitting information.
+But the London Pneumatic Despatch Company did not limit its ambitions to the air.

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->
 <!-- http://www.polytope.net/hedrondude/regulars.htm -->